 Willison was driving a 2009 Chevrolet Silverado and the damage was estimated at $20,000.
 Willison was suspected of having serious or incapacitating injuries and was transported to the hospital.
 He was cited for failure to obey stop sign.
 A passenger in the vehicle suffered minor or non-incapacitating injuries.

 Dorn was driving a 2003 Cadillac Escalade and the damage was estimated at $15,000.
 No injuries were reported by Dorn.

-The DCSO was assisted by the Milford Police Department and Bob’s Auto Body of Milford.
+The DCSO was assisted by the Milford Police Department, Milford Fire and Rescue, Lakes Regional Healthcare Ambulance, Bob’s Auto Body, and Jennings Tow and Repair.

 This article was corrected on 3/6/2017 - Dayton Willison's age is 17, not 25.